 Current students / post-docs

-Harriet is a Master's student in the Integrated Program of Neuroscience at McGill University.
+Harriet completed her Master's in the Integrated Program of Neuroscience at McGill University.
 She also completed her undergraduate studies in physiology at McGill.
 Her Master's project aims to study the effects of augmented feedback on motor learning of manual wheelchair propulsion technique, using the miWe simulator.
 She hopes that this research will help to prevent chronic upper limb pain in manual wheelchair users.